desmend123/qt_ffmpeg_rtsp/README.md

-Play RTSP with Qt and gstreamer
+Play RTSP with Qt and ffmpeg